 Ambrosia’s first album does exactly what a Test Disc should do.
 It shows you what’s wrong, and once you’ve fixed it, it shows you that it’s now right.

 Perhaps hearing Dark Side was what made you realize how good a record could sound.
-Looking back on it over the last thirty years, it’s clear to me now that this album, along with a handful of others, is one of the surest reasons I became an audiophile in the first place, and stuck with it for so long.
-What could be better than hearing music like this sound so good?
+Looking back on it over the last thirty years, it’s clear to me now that this Ambrosia album, along with a score of others, is one of the surest reasons I became an audiophile in the first place, and stuck with it for so long.
+What could be better than hearing music you love sound so good?